petermlm/ProbPy/doc/Tutorial.rst

 Marginal
 ++++++++

 When working with probability distributions it is quite common that at some point a marginal distribution must be calculated.
-To ilustrate what a marginal is, suppose the following join distribution P(X, Y) with X and Y being binary variables:
+To illustrate what a marginal is, suppose the following join distribution P(X, Y) with X and Y being binary variables:

 +---------+--------+---------+
 | P(X, Y) | X=True | X=False |